Save The .... McDonald's? One Franchise In France Has Become A Social Justice Cause

 He locked himself inside the restaurant, doused himself with gasoline and prepared to light a match.
 As his colleagues screamed and pounded on the doors outside, Guemari livestreamed a torrent of desperation on Facebook.

 He didn't light the match in the end.
 But the act made him a media star.
-"McMarter," said one local newspaper.
+"McMartyr," said one local newspaper.
 Guemari's move also upped the stakes in the battle.
 The employees hired a lawyer and sued to stop the halal sale.

-Mohamed Abassi, the franchiser buying the other five McDonald's, didn't want Guemari's McDonald's.
+Mohamed Abbassi, the franchiser buying the other five McDonald's, didn't want Guemari's McDonald's.
 And not just because it was losing money.
 He said he didn't want the trouble.
-A well-known Marseille restaurateur, Abassi said Guemari had turned his workers into soldiers.
+A well-known Marseille restaurateur, Abbassi said Guemari had turned his workers into soldiers.

 "I have respect for Kamel Guemari," he said.
 "But I don't want to work with him.
 He tries one way; I try another, OK?"